Skip to main content

 ck_mcp_discover

-Auto-discovers external MCP server tools by querying its tools/list endpoint, enabling progressive capability discovery without manual configuration.
+Auto-discover tools from an external MCP server by querying its tools/list endpoint, enabling progressive discovery of MCP capabilities without manual configuration.

 Instructions